sg1527/k8_multinode_installation_process/README.md

 ```
 docker images
 ```
-if you get below kind of output then you can proceed to next step masternode1@masternode1-VirtualBox:~$ docker images
+if you get below kind of empty output with heading then you can proceed to next step. it means docker has been installed successfully masternode1@masternode1-VirtualBox:~$ docker images

 REPOSITORY              TAG                   IMAGE ID              CREATED                     SIZE